lssfau/walberla/README.md

 The typical steps, assuming your are in the waLBerla source directory, are:

 - `mkdir build; cd build` create a build directory and change into it
-- `cmake ..` call CMake with the waLBerla source directory as a argument
+- `cmake ..` call CMake with the waLBerla source directory as an argument
 - `make` build waLBerla

 To specify a CMake option you need to use `-D(Option)=(Value)`.
 For example to set the C++ compiler one can use: